Friends of Goostrey Station (FOGS) is a group of volunteers who aim to improve Goostrey railway station.

 Local MP Fiona Bruce commented : this is ‘a real model of constructive joint working on the part of local residents of which this community can be rightly proud’.

-- working parties on the second Sunday of each month when platforms, paths and steps are swept, tubs of plants on the platforms are maintined and the planted areas around the station are improved
+- work on the second Sunday of each month when platforms, paths and steps are swept, tubs of plants on the platforms are maintained and the planted areas around the station are improved

-- providing opportunites for young people to work towards Scout Badges and the Duke of Edinburgh Award
+- opportunities for young people to work towards Beaver, Cub and Rainbow badges and the Duke of Edinburgh Award

-- creating a pleasant seating area on the Manchester platform by introducing tubs of flowering plants and mounting an old station oil lamp and the keystone of the old road bridge
+- the creation of a pleasant seating area on the Manchester platform by introducing tubs of flowering plants and mounting an old station oil lamp and the keystone of the old road bridge

 - regular exhibitions of artwork by pupils from Goostrey Community Primary School in a platform shelter

-- negotiations which resulted in the repair of a platform shelter, improvements to the car park entrance, reconnection of the water supply and the restoration of the Victorian modular, wooden building
+- negotiations which resulted in the repair of a platform shelter; improvements to the car park entrance; reconnection of the water supply; the installation of a cycle rack and display cabinets; plus the restoration of the Victorian modular, wooden building and its conversion to Goostrey Art Studio

-- using a GIS system to monitor the effect on biodiversity of new bird boxes and bug hotels
+- use of a GIS system to monitor the effect on biodiversity of new bird boxes and bug hotels

 - a gold award from Wild About Goostrey in 2019